 In recent years, Seattle art galleries have become a significant addition to the large art scene in the U.S. It is home to beautiful works of diverse mediums; sculpture; textiles; urban art; and performing arts.
 Seattle is well known for its music scene.
 One of the world’s most famous orchestras, The Seattle Symphony Orchestra, is located in Seattle; it is one of the most recorded orchestras in the world.
-Most are familiar with the ever popular rock ‘n’ roll movements that began in Seattle.
-This city is widely known for the major grunge rock movement in the 1990’s.
+Most are familiar with the ever-popular rock ‘n’ roll movements that began in Seattle.
+This city is widely known for the major grunge rock movement in the 1990s.
 Let’s not forget the impact this city has made in the performing arts.
-The Pacific Northwest Ballet is world renowned.
-With more than 20 live theatre venues the performing arts is thriving in this city.
+The Pacific Northwest Ballet is world-renowned.
+With more than 20 live theatre venues the performing arts are thriving in this city.

 Traver William Gallery

 The Traver William Gallery was founded over 30 years ago.
 Since its beginning, it has operated as a home for artists sharing visual discoveries.
 The artists affiliated with this gallery use the space as a ‘theater’ for the performance of their artistic creations including large art.
 They also exhibit large paintings with profound meaning that challenges world issues; they explore subjects many shy away from.
 The Traver William Gallery strongly supports them in this vision in tackling the difficult subjects of humanity.
 The Traver William Gallery is located at 110 Union St #200, Seattle, WA 98101.

 Greg Kucera Gallery